 Before the competition, the competition organiser will conduct a draw to determine the order in which each competitor performs.
 The order of performance and guideline on arrival times will be notified to competitors at least two weeks before the competition.
 In unforeseen circumstances, the organisers reserve the right to make adjustment on the day if the need arises.

 Competitors must provide five copies of their selected works for the adjudicators.
 Competitors failing to do so will be adjudicated but the assessment may be adjusted accordingly.
 Photocopying facilities will not be available at the competition venue.
-Copies will be required one week prior to the Competition date (10th August 2019).
+Copies will be collected on 9th August 2019 before or after the Opening Concert.

 Photocopies of music published as individual pieces will not be permitted unless competitors can provide written permission from the publishers.

 Photocopies of music not published as individual pieces but in an anthology, will be accepted provided the competitor has a copy of the original publication.

 All photocopies will be retained and destroyed by the organiser immediately after the event.

 Cuts to competitors’ parts are not permitted, except in special circumstances that a cut has to be made, candidates must consult the organiser in advance to evaluate and obtain permission.

 If there are any variations to or extemporisation in the competitors’ parts, they must be clearly marked in the copies for the adjudicators.
 Any extemporisation of 20% or more is likely to affect the adjudicators’ assessment.